 - To view a specific area on the page: Firmly touch the screen with two fingers and slide across the screen in any direction towards the area you’d like to focus on.
 Any text or strokes already on the page will appear faintly in the background to give you a context for where you are on the page.

-To quickly move to a new line on the page: Tap the Next Line button located on the left edge of the page.
-This is a quick way to reposition the page so you can start writing a new line of text.
-This works much like a Return key does on a computer keyboard.
+To quickly move to a new line on the page: Tap the Next Line (return arrow) button.
+This is a quick way to reposition the page so you can start writing a new line of text, and works much like a Return key does on a computer keyboard.

 Option: Another way to reposition the page for a new line of text is to firmly press down on the screen with two fingers and flick to the right of the screen.